holtchesley/mfp_food_and_excercise/README.md

-This is an extension of the scraper for the Food and Exercise diary offered by MyFitnessPal.com by holtchesley.
+A simple scraper for a user's Food and Exercise diary offered by MyFitnessPal.com.

-Requirements: scrapy.

-`pip install scrapy`
+Requirements: `pip install scrapy`

 ### Usage